sohamkamani/butter-seo-ssg-examples/ssr-seo.md

 The `index.html` page will be present in the `out` directory by default.

+You can find the full source code for this example [here](https://github.com/sohamkamani/butter-seo-ssg-examples/tree/master/next-example)

 ### Gatsby

 Things are much easier with Gatsby, since the SEO component is already prepared for you with the standard Gatsby project structure in `src/components/seo.js`.